jdeinum/platform-engineering/docs/github_actions/rust.md

 ## Stages

-Instead of thining of CI as a black box, I think it's much easier to think about it as a series of steps, which may depend on one-another.
+Instead of thinking of CI as a black box, I think it's much easier to think about it as a series of steps, which may depend on one-another.
 These steps may only need to be run at particular stages of software deployment (am I building a release?
 Or just merging code upstream? ).
 Consider what your needs are and